Wilhelm Hofmeister: Biography

-Hofmeister and his sister Clementine were the children of Friederich and Frederike (nee Seidenschnur) Hofmeister.
+Hofmeister and his sister Clementine were the children of Friederich and Frederike (née Seidenschnur) Hofmeister.
 His father was a book and music publisher and seller in Leipzig.
 He left vocational high school (Realschule) at the age of 15 and was apprenticed in a bookshop in Hamburg by an acquaintance of his father.
 He met Muriel Agnes Lurgenstein and they married in 1847, subsequently having nine children.
 That same year, he was initiated freemasonry at Lodge Apollo in Hamburg.
 She (died 28 March 1870) and seven children pre-deceased him.
 His second marriage to Johanna Schmidt on 26 February 1876 was short because he died in 1877 following several strokes.

 He did most of his research in his free-time, largely from four to six in the morning before going to work.
 Nevertheless, he was only 27 when he published his ground-breaking monograph on the alternation of generations in plants.
 He was awarded an honorary doctorate by the University of Rostock in 1851.
 Not until 1863 was he employed as a Professor, and Director of the Botanic Garden, at the University of Heidelberg.
 In 1872, he moved to the University of Tübingen.

 Hofmeister is widely credited with discovery of alternation of generations as a general principle in plant life.
 His proposal that alternation between a spore-bearing generation (sporophyte) and a gamete-bearing generation (gametophyte) constituted a unifying theory of plant evolution that was published in 1851.
 This was crucial in demonstrating that sexual reproduction occurred in plants, which was under extensive debate in the mid-1800s.
 He showed that products from both the pollen tube and egg were required.
 This discovery and unifying principle of plant reproduction occurred eight years before Darwin's On the Origin of Species was published.
 After this book was published, Hofmeister became a leading proponent of Darwinism.